Information on the process that is followed after a child has died

 Different terms used to describe an unexpected death

 As you have contact with different professionals and navigate the process following the death of a child, it could be helpful to know that there are many different terms used in the UK to describe sudden deaths.
-Please find some listed below.
+Please find some terms which are used below.

 Please be reassured that whatever term is used in your situation, SUDC UK supports ALL families affected by the sudden and unexpected death of a child with information, resources and help accessing bereavement support.